2023 Most Popular Communication & Journalism Master's Degree Schools in Washington

 The colleges and universities below are the most popular for communication and journalism majors pursuing a master's degree.

-Our analysis found University of Washington - Seattle Campus to be the most popular school for communication and journalism students who want to pursue a master’s degree in Washington.
-UW Seattle is a fairly large public school located in the city of Seattle.
+Our 2023 rankings named University of Washington - Seattle Campus the most popular school in Washington for communication and journalism students working on their master’s degree.
+UW Seattle is a very large public school located in the large city of Seattle.

 Of the 98 students majoring in communication and journalism at UW Seattle, 31% are male and 69% are female.